Main Menu

 Summary

-Randy Chugh is a Manager in the Antitrust and Competition Practice.
-He has extensive experience as an antitrust economist and has provided empirical and theoretical analysis to a wide range of industries, including telecommunications, airlines, paper, forest products, chemicals, healthcare, and beer.
-Before joining Bates White, he was an Economist with the Antitrust Division of the Department of Justice, where he was recognized for his contributions to economic analysis and litigation support.
-Dr. Chugh received his PhD in Economics from the University of Maryland, where he won multiple teaching awards for Game Theory and Health Economics.
+Before joining Bates White, Randy was an Economist with the Antitrust Division of the Department of Justice, where he was recognized for his contributions to economic analysis and litigation support.
+Randy earned his PhD from University of Maryland, where he received multiple teaching awards.

 Education